How to Detect a Faulty Thermostat

 There are several signs of a bad thermostat, including:

-- Battery Replacement: If you have no power to your thermostat or it is not responding at all, this is a sign that your thermostat needs its batteries replaced or it needs a repair.
+- Battery Replacement.
+If you have no power or it is not responding, this is a sign that your thermostat needs new batteries.
+It may also need a repair.

-- Problems with Wiring: If you turn your thermostat on and it does not turn the HVAC unit on, this may be caused by a wiring issue with your thermostat.
+- Wiring Problems.
+If you turn your thermostat on and it does not turn the HVAC unit on, this may be a wiring issue with your thermostat.

-- Your Unit Will Not Cut Off: If your heating and cooling system will not cut off and runs continuously, this is a sign that the wiring of your thermostat is frayed or that the thermostat is miscalibrated.
+- Your Unit Will Not Turn Off.
+If your heating and cooling system will not turn off, this is a sign of frayed wiring of your thermostat.
+It is also a sign that the thermostat is not calibrated.

-- Room Temperature and Thermostat Settings Do Not Match: If you set your thermostat to a specific temperature, but the air in your home is not reaching that temperature, this is a sign that your thermostat has gone bad.
+- Room Temperature and Thermostat Settings Do Not Match.
+You set your thermostat, but the air in your home is not reaching that temperature.
+This is a sign that your thermostat has gone bad.

 Troubleshooting Your Thermostat